Jon Jones: Debut and rise to contender status

 Jones made his UFC debut against André Gusmão at UFC 87 on August 9, 2008.
 Jones had accepted the deal on two weeks' notice as a late replacement for Tomasz Drwal.
 Jones won via unanimous decision (30–27, 29–28, and 30–27), using takedowns and unorthodox striking, such as spinning elbows and a spinning back kick.

 In his second UFC match, Jones took on veteran Stephan Bonnar at UFC 94 on January 31, 2009.
 Jones won the fight by unanimous decision.

 Jones's third fight was against Jake O'Brien at UFC 100 on July 11, 2009.
 Jones won via submission.
 In September 2009, Jones was rewarded for his victories by signing a new, four-fight contract with the UFC.

 On December 5, 2009, Jones fought fellow light heavyweight prospect Matt Hamill at The Ultimate Fighter: Heavyweights Finale.
 Jones used his wrestling to dominate Hamill, but was disqualified for the use of illegal 12–6 elbows.
 The Unified Rules of Mixed Martial Arts prohibited downward elbow strikes, and Jones was initially only penalized a point from the round.
 However, Hamill was unable to continue due to his dislocated shoulder.
 Consequently, the replay simulation was reviewed, and showed that Jones's elbows further damaged Hamill's already bloody and lacerated nose.
-This marked the first time that Nevada has used its recently enacted instant replay rule, in which the referee's decision was supported by the commission, which utilized a slow-motion replay to review the elbows.
+This marked the first time that Nevada had used its recently enacted instant replay rule, in which the referee's decision was supported by the commission, which utilized a slow-motion replay to review the elbows.
 UFC president Dana White was aggrieved that referee Steve Mazagatti ruled the bout as a disqualification, which resulted in a loss for Jones, saying that it should have been a no contest.
 In 2019, White said he was still attempting to have the result overturned to a no contest by the Nevada State Athletic Commission.

 Jones fought Brandon Vera on March 21, 2010, at UFC Live: Vera vs. Jones.
 Jones won the fight by TKO.
 The elbow delivered to stop the fight also broke Vera's face in three places.
 Jones also won the "Knockout of the Night" award.